 After his playing career, Trammell stayed in the game, coaching and then accepting the job as manager of the Detroit Tigers in 2003.
 Strapped with a terrible team with a miserable farm system, Trammell guided the club to an embarrassing 119 losses in his first season.
 But he righted the ship a bit and had the team over 70 wins in his next two seasons.
 Still, the front office axed him after the 2005 campaign and replaced him with Jim Leyland.
 Somewhat of a scapegoat, Trammell had proved loyal and taken the helm of a bad team, helping them learn to be professionals.
 In 2006, the Tigers went to the World Series the season after Trammell was fired.
 But Trammell’s sharp mind and leadership skills were recognized and and he was hired by Lou Piniella to serve as bench coach with the Chicago Cubs, and later by his former teammate Kirk Gibson in the same capacity with the Arizona Diamondbacks.

 In his 15 years on the Hall of Fame ballot, Trammell climbed his way to more than 40% of the vote in his final try, but never sniffed election.
-Many baseball experts, especially the sabermetric community, have supported his Hall of Fame case.
+He was finally elected via the veterans committee in 2018.